-In order to do this, they must understand what in their day-to-day business practice might cause harm, and try to prevent this harm occurring by putting into place appropriate and sensible control measures.
+In order to do this, they must understand what in their day-to-day business practice might cause harm and try to prevent this harm occurring by putting into place appropriate and sensible control measures.

 Contracts with Clients

-Alternatives to Basic Employment Rights for the Self-Employed
+Other Rights for the Self-Employed

 Self-employed people have a right to a state pension if they have paid the necessary national insurance contributions.